 ♥ Tom’s favorite things: being a Dad, golf, Sheila, skiing, softball, and photography.

 About Sheila: Tom says Sheila’s nicknames are Firecracker and Sunshine and they fit!
 She is the perfect combination of brains, beauty, and adventure – all wrapped up in a sexy, southern, affectionate, bubbly redhead.
 She is friendly and nice to nearly everyone.
 People tend to like her immediately.
 Good thing I’m not the jealous type.
 When asked to choose “Ginger or MaryAnn”, I can honestly say that I don’t have to choose because she is both.
 She is a Navy brat and spent most of her youth in Africa, then Pensacola and Jacksonville, Florida.
 Her education was in International Marketing and she excelled at foreign languages thinking she’d be a translator or have some exotic traveling job.
 After college she loaded her car and drove solo from Florida to Colorado in 1986 without having been here or knowing a soul.
 She loved it and stayed.
 In her early twenties she traveled 3 weeks of each month for business then went to China for a summer to teach English.
 Sheila’s career, since 2002, is as an Executive Director / Meeting Planner for non-profit associations.
 When her latest client project ended in 2014 she started focusing on our blog full time.
-She is a Christmasaholic and makes it a point to find a tree ornament wherever we go.
+She makes it a point to find a tree ornament wherever we go.